syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Dynamic column building

-It is possible to dynamically build and customize each of the datagrid column using the type of the model.
+It is possible to dynamically build and customize each of the DataGrid column using the type of the model.

 You can refer the following code example to achieve this.